An open letter to Taylor Swift’s Reputation

 Oh damn, never seen that color blue.

 What I love about that first line goes back to the way she took that social media break.
 Like absence.
 Black screens.
-I know she’s talking about it being the middle of the night when your phone lights up, but I also like looking at it as like her return.
+I know she’s talking about it being the middle of the night when your phone lights up, but I also like looking at it as like her return to media after that silent break.
 It’s a joy hearing Taylor’s voice through a notification again after you thought she quit being online forever.
 She’s the one who lights it up, you know?

 Okay, also !!!
 My favorite line in this song.
-“Never seen that color blue,” like have you ever heard of anyone describing someone’s eyes in such an enamored, taken aback, amazed way?
+“Never seen that color blue,” like have you ever heard of anyone describing someone’s eyes in such a taken aback way?
 No, you haven’t.

 Look What You Made Me Do